 Skills experts and bilateral chambers of industry and commerce – a strong team for the training of local workers

 The establishment of active, local networks is indispensable for practical vocational training.
 Therefore the bilateral chambers of industry and commerce are serving as an important bridge for German firms, companies in the partner countries and national training providers.
 Owing to their close link with the chambers in Germany, which are responsible for vocational training pursuant to the Vocational Training Act and the Crafts Code, they are able to offer needs-based, high-quality vocational training services – in line with the German dual vocational training system.
 In the medium term, the aim is to provide self-financing services by the bilateral chambers of industry and commerce in the field of initial and further vocational training.

 The 'Skills Experts' programme was launched in January 2017 in six countries: , , Croatia, Bosnia and Herzegovina, and . joined the programme in November 2017.
-There are plans to expand the progamme to more African countries in the context of the Initiative of the Federal Ministry for Economic Affairs and Energy (all links in German).
+There are plans to expand the programme to more African countries in the context of the Pro Africa Initiative of the Federal Ministry for Economic Affairs and Energy.